Coffee Processing Methods Guide

 Honey Process

-A hybrid method where some of the fruit mucilage is left on the bean while drying.
-It balances the clarity of washed coffee with the body of natural coffee.
+A blended process with some of the fruit mucilage left intact on the bean as it is dried.
+It blends the cleanliness of washed coffee with body of natural coffee.

-• Flavor Profile: Balanced, sweet, syrupy with mild acidity
+• Flavor Profile: Balanced, sweet, syrupy with soft acidity

-• Best For: Versatile—works with most brew methods
+• Best For: Versatile, suited to use with most brewing methods

 • Popular Origins: Costa Rica, El Salvador

-Choosing beans by processing method lets you tailor your brew to your taste preferences.
+Choosing beans based on processing method provides you with the ability to tailor your brew to your taste.

-• Prefer a crisp and clean cup?
+• Crisp and clean like your cup?
 Go washed.

-• Looking for balance and complexity?
+• Balance and depth seeking?
 Honey might be your match.

 What We Recommend

-• Sample Packs by Process – Try one of each to compare side-by-side.
+• Sample Packs by Process: Taste one of each sidebyside for comparison.

-• Experiment With Brew Methods – Some processes shine better with certain techniques.
+• Try it with different Brew Methods: Some processes shine with certain methods.

 LEAVE A REPLY